szymonmaslowski/modulik/README.md

 # watch-module

+> Package is under developement and is not exposed to the public registry yet

 Restart single module independently from the rest of your application.

 Suppose you have a heavy server and it takes very long time to fully